qixuchen/Robust_Interact/Code/Experiments/README.md

     0.5 0.5 0

 ### Output
 The output will be shown on the console.
-It runs an algorithm with name `Alg` for a number of times (e.g., 100 times).
+It runs an algorithm (e.g. an algorithm with name `Alg`) for a number of times (e.g., 100 times).

 In each round, it displays the ground truth best point and the point returned by `Alg`.